v79/Cantilever/SharedModels/src/main/resources/Database Queries.md

 -[ ] getCountOfPostsWithTemplate(srcKey, domain) -> Int
 -[ ] getCountOfPagesWithTemplate(srcKey, domain) -> Int

-They have to be separated because the partition key is by type
+They have to be separated because the partition key is by type.
+Or do they?

+-[x] getKeyListMatchingAttributes(domain, type, attributesMap) -> List<SrcKey>

+This works for custom attributes on posts, as they will be keyed as "attr#<keyname>".
+But does not solve the template query, because template is not a custom attribute, but a known key for ContentNode.PostNode.
 -[ ] getCountOf*WithImage(srcKey, domain) -> Int

 _Hypothetical, not tracked at all yet_